-Voice PRO is one of the most popular apps that is filled with features.
-Using Voice PRO you can record your voice or music in 100 different formats with up to 320kbps bit rate and up to 48000 HZ sample rate.
+With Voice PRO, you can record your voice or music in 100 different formats with up to 320kbps bitrate and up to 48000 Hz sample rate.
 In fact, you can even encode the audio file in 8 or 16 bytes and register them in Mono or Stereo formats.
 Other features of the app include but not limited to backup and restore recording files from cloud services like Google Drive, Dropbox, etc., ability to add real-time background music to your recordings, mix and merge recordings in any format, ability to remove vocals, file conversion, support for encryption, call recording, ability to tag certain parts of the music, earphone control to micromanage background effects, etc.

 Price: Voice PRO is a completely paid app ($12.99).
 But, thanks to Google Play return policy, if you don’t like the app, you can still return it within 2 hours from the time of purchase.

 Of all the apps in this list, Audio Evolution Mobile Studio has some of the best features that let you do some advanced audio editing.
 Using the included tools, you can do multitrack audio recording, perform basic actions like move, cut, trim, and remove tracks, MIDI sequencing, sample rate conversion, latency correction, ability to import and export files in different formats, create separate audio files from different audio tracks, etc. Best of all, the app has support for real-time background effects, virtual instruments, and each track in your audio file has its own controls to micromanage specific tracks as and when needed.

-If you want to, you can even connect to USB audio interfaces and record/edit audio files from there.
+If you want to, you can even connect to USB mic and record/edit audio files from there.
 However, this feature requires an additional in-app purchase.

 Price: Just like Voice PRO, Audio Evolution Mobile Studio is a completely paid app.
 You can purchase the app directly from the Play Store for $6.99.
 The good thing is, there is a free trial available with limited functionality so that you can give the app a test drive before buying.